thingsboard/thingsboard.github.io/docs/user-guide/ui/devices.md

         title: 'Open "Device details" window and click the "Check connectivity" button;'
     1:
         image: /images/user-guide/ui/devices/ce/check-connectivity-2-ce.png
-        title: 'Select messaging protocol and your operating system, then copy the command;'
+        title: 'Select the messaging protocol and your operating system, then copy the command;'
     2:
         image: /images/user-guide/ui/devices/ce/check-connectivity-3-ce.png
         title: 'Send telemetry to the ThingsBoard on behalf of the device by executing the command.
 The device state should be changed from "Inactive" to "Active" and you should see the published "temperature" readings.'